Country Report Spain

 National Research Integrity Landscape

-In Spain there is no national body on research integrity, although the Law on Science, Technology and Innovation of 2011 referred to the creation of such.
-In this country report, the Ethics Committee is described of the largest public research institution in Spain, the CSIC, leading in promoting good scientific practices in Spain.
+In 2023, the Spanish Research Ethics Committee was created as a collegiate, independent and consultative body at state level, attached to the Council for Scientific, Technological and Innovation Policy, which will exercise competences in matters of scientific integrity, responsible research and ethics in scientific and technical research.
+It comprises, on the one hand, the Spanish Office of Scientific Integrity and, on the other, the National Commission on Ethics in Scientific and Technical Research.
+The CSIC is the largest public research institution in Spain and the CSIC Ethics Committee leads the promotion of good scientific practices in Spain.
 This committee deals with ethical conflicts within the CSIC and also drafted the National Statement on Research Integrity.
 The latter was jointly subscribed on 2 December 2015 by the CSIC, the Conference of Rectors of Spanish Universities (CRUE) and the Confederation of Spanish Scientific Societies.
 By subscribing the National Statement of Research Integrity, universities and research institutions are bound to adopt codes of good practice and promote, define, implement and disseminate clear policies for scientific integrity and make steps to include the principles of scientific integrity as described in this statement in their training programs, establish or identify the bodies responsible for these measures, and develop procedures for the identification, handling and management of scientific malpractice.

 The Spanish National Research Council (CSIC)